KJUDALL/groceryTimeSaverApplication/README.md

 - Every group member should speak during the presentation.

-- Your presentation should follow the Project Presentation TemplateLinks to an external site..
+- Your presentation should follow the Project Presentation Template

+- Links to an external site..

 ### Collaboration 10%